Airtable Sync integration: Jira Server / Data Center

 jira_server_sync_integration_find action

 Select an existing Jira Server account, or connect to a new Jira Server account.
 You will see a list of the Jira Server instances your Airtable admin has set up.
 To connect to a Jira Server Account, select the Jira Server instance that you want to use to create the synced table.
-If you do not see the server that you want to use, then you will need to contact your Airtable account team to have it added to the list.
+If you do not see the server that you want to use, then you will need to contact one of your organization's Jira admins follow the steps outlined in this article.

 image.png

-Once you are connected to a Jira server, you’ll then be able to choose which issue “Filter” to use for creating Airtable records.
+Once you have connected a Jira server, you’ll then be able to choose which issue “Filter” to use for creating Airtable records.

 Note